KygoSkyrus/skydial/notes.md

 # done
 - turn off audio or camera while on call
+- add deploy code on server

 # things to do
-- add deploy code on server
+- add the timout to send to homepage whenever needed... i.e. on call declined/end
+- add message popup for events like new messages, call endeed

 - create logo
 - add description favico